 - 4.3.1 The Site is not designated for any geological interest or importance and does not yield any significant geological resource.
-The expected small volume (~120m3) of bed levelling is of low significance.
+The expected small volume of bed levelling (~154m3 across Hammersmith and Barnes combined) is of low significance.
 Accordingly, the construction of the Hammersmith Ferry is not considered to give rise to any significant effect upon geology or hydrogeology. - 4.3.2 While there may be minor impact on the bed morphology because of the vessel operations, this will be negligible as they will be using very low engine revs for the 90 second crossing.
 Any changes to the bed morphology will be reinstated on removal of the piers.
 There will be no effects to geological resources during the operation of Hammersmith Ferry. - 4.3.3 Decommissioning of the Hammersmith Ferry can give rise to similar effects as those identified for the construction phase, however it is unlikely that there will be any significant effects upon geology or hydrogeology.